 Said Giuliani, “why are they asking us to repeat what they already know under oath?”

 … then let us make a small request.
 The New Civil Rights Movement depends on readers like you to meet our ongoing expenses and continue producing quality progressive journalism.
 Three Silicon Valley giants consume 70 percent of all online advertising dollars, so we need your help to continue doing what we do.

 NCRM is independent.
 You won’t find mainstream media bias here.
 From unflinching coverage of religious extremism, to spotlighting efforts to roll back our rights, NCRM continues to speak truth to power.
 America needs independent voices like NCRM to be sure no one is forgotten.

 Every reader contribution, whatever the amount, makes a tremendous difference.
 Help ensure NCRM remains independent long into the future.
 Support progressive journalism with a one-time contribution to NCRM, or click here to become a subscriber.
 Thank you.
 Click here to donate by check.

-Nadine Smith, the executive director of Equality Florida, responded to news of Harding’s resignation via social media: “So much harm to students, parents and teachers because of his raw political ambitions.
+After Harding was charged and resigned, Nadine Smith, the executive director of Equality Florida, responded via social media, saying: “So much harm to students, parents and teachers because of his raw political ambitions.
 He slandered entire communities and trafficked in lie after lie that has emboldened violent bigotry.
 He will have his day in court but his legacy is already a despicable one.”